-A water transfer pilot test was conducted between December 2018 and April 2019 in which SCWD delivered treated drinking water to SqCWD to the serve a portion of SqCWD's service area.
-The pilot test used an existing intertie between the two water agencies, providing on average 400,000 gallons per day to the SqCWD.
-During the pilot test, the SqCWD reduced or eliminated pumping in its O'Neill Ranch, Garnet, and Main Street wells.
+A water transfer pilot test was conducted between December 2018 and April 2019 in which SCWD delivered treated drinking water to SqCWD to serve a portion of SqCWD's service area.
+The pilot test used an existing intertie between the two water agencies, providing on average 400,000 gallons per day to SqCWD.
+During the pilot test, SqCWD reduced or eliminated pumping in its O'Neill Ranch, Garnet, and Main Street wells.
 It also tracked water quality as concerns about the potential incompatibility of surface and groundwater sources, particularly related to elevated levels of lead, copper, or colored water from exposing public and private plumbing used to less corrosive groundwater to more corrosive surface water.
-Soquel Creek Water District nor its customers experienced water quality issues during the pilot test apart from the expected higher levels of disinfection by products in the surface water supply than typically found in groundwater supplies.
-Additional pilot testing is expected to be conducted this fall with a larger pilot area within Soquel Creek Water District's service area to continue evaluating operational and water quality conditions to help inform the feasibility for a long-term transfer.
-For a long term project, additional surface water could be provided from the City's North Coast sources and the San Lorenzo River (if water rights allow) to meet more of the Soquel Creek Water District's wet season demand, rebuild groundwater storage by eliminating or reducing pumping during some part of the year within the SCWD's western area of its service area, and potentially provide the SCWD reserves in times of drought.
+Additional pilot testing is expected to begin in late 2019 with a larger pilot area within SqCWD's service area to continue evaluating operational and water quality conditions to help inform the feasibility for a long-term transfer.
+For a long term project, additional surface water could be provided from the City's North Coast sources and the San Lorenzo River (if water rights allow) to meet more of Soquel Creek Water District's wet season demand, rebuild groundwater storage by eliminating or reducing pumping during some part of the year within the SqCWD's western area of its service area.

-Water transfer/In Lieu Groundwater Recharge is a project to passively recharge groundwater by resting Soquel Creeks Water District's groundwater wells using treated drinking water from SCWD as a source of supply.
-In Lieu Groundwater Recharge has the potential to reduce the threat of seawater intrusion and possibly create additional groundwater in storage for use by the SCWD if adequate amounts of treated surface water are consistently available and can be used by Soquel Creek Water District.
+Water Transfers/In Lieu Groundwater Recharge is a project to passively recharge groundwater by resting SqCWD's groundwater wells using treated drinking water from SCWD as a source of supply.
+In Lieu Groundwater Recharge has the potential to reduce the threat of seawater intrusion and possibly create additional groundwater in storage if adequate amounts of treated surface water are consistently and reliably available when SqCWD customers have the demand needed to use SCWD excess surface water.

-In Lieu Groundwater Recharge is in pilot testing but may be constrained in future years by the availability of excess surface water for sale to Soquel Creek Water District.
+Water Transfers/In Lieu Groundwater Recharge is in pilot testing.
 Availability of excess surface water is constrained by a number of factors, including drinking water treatment capacity, water rights place of use restrictions, required minimum fish flows, and availability of adequate surface water supplies to serve SCWD's customers prior to selling excess drinking water outside the SCWD's service area.
-Climate factors could also impact water availability.
-The amount of in lieu recharge that can be achieved is also limited by the relatively low water demand in the Soquel Creek Water District during the winter months when excess surface water is available.
+Climate change factors could also impact water availability.
+The amount of in lieu groundwater recharge that can be achieved is also limited by the relatively low water demand in SqCWD's service area during the winter months when SCWD has excess surface water available.

 In Lieu Groundwater Recharge pilot testing began in the winter of 2018-2019.
-Public Notice for all aspects of the project was carried out by SCWD and Soquel Creek Water District prior to the start of pilot tests.
+Public Notice for all aspects of the project was carried out by SCWD and SqCWD prior to the start of pilot tests, including a CEQA Negative Declaration adopted for the pilot project (SCWD 2016).
 Future notification of the public for any additional pilot testing or long-term implementation would be done prior to initiation of the transfer.